c-sanders/ScaleAndSetSize/README.md

 statement towards the top of the source code file.

-In order to try and directly invoke from within GIMP, the one and only function that this Plugin source file defines, i.e. "displayMessage", first start up GIMP and then click;
+In order to try and directly invoke from within GIMP, the one and only function that this Plugin source code file defines, i.e. "displayMessage", first start up GIMP and then click;

   Filters > Python-Fu > Console